Wilfred Beckerman

-Wilfred Beckerman (19 May 1925 - 18 April 2020) was an English economist, professor, and author.
-Beckerman received his PhD from Trinity College, Cambridge in 1950, and served as a fellow and tutor of Balliol College from 1964 until his departure to University College London in 1969.
+Wilfred Beckerman (19 May 1925 – 18 April 2020) was an English economist, professor, and author.
+Beckerman served as a fellow and tutor of Balliol College, Oxford, from 1964 until his departure to University College London in 1969.
 Beckerman served at UCL until 1975, in which he returned to Balliol.
 Beckerman served as a tutor, and later an Emeritus Fellow at the college, until his death in 2020.

 As well as serving in his capacity at the two universities, Beckerman also authored and edited numerous books, primarily focused on environmental economics, with a left-wing political stance.

 Early life and education

 Wilfred Beckerman was born 19 May 1925, in London to Moishe and Mathilda Beckerman, poor Jewish immigrants from Poland a Ukraine.
 He was the second youngest of six children.

-At age 15, he dropped out of school to support the family, though he spent a term studying at the London School of Economics.
+At age 15, he dropped out of Ealing County School to support the family, though he spent a term studying at the London School of Economics.
 At 18, he joined the Royal Navy; following World War II, he became eligible to receive free post-secondary education, eventually registering at Trinity College, Cambridge.
-He earned his Doctor of Philosophy in 1950.
+He earned a BA in economics in 1948 and a PhD in 1950.